sahada-larabu/sahada19/README.md

 - 👋 Hi, I’m Sahadatu Larabu, you can just call me Sahada.
 - 👀 I’m interested in Data Science more specifically Machine learning.
-- 💞️ I’m looking to collaborate on Data Science projects in areas of Finance, Economics and Health
+- 💞️ I’m looking to collaborate on Data Science projects in areas of Finance, Economics and Health.
-- 🌱 I’m currently learning data visualisation using D3.
 - 📫 I can be reached on sahadah19@gmail.com

 <!---